EEO-1 Reporting Requirements

 Not all employers are required to file an EEO-1 report.
 The filing requirements depend on several factors:

 Employers who meet these criteria must file the EEO-1 report annually.
-Verifying if your organization must file an EEO-1 report to align with the above requirements is essential.
-Failure to file could lead to potential penalties.
+It is essential to verify whether your organization must file an EEO-1 report to align with the above requirements.
+Failure to file could result in penalties.

 Like most government requirements, reporting thresholds and categories need to be understood to ensure accurate reporting.